 Evidence Base and Research

-Research indicates that the benefits extend beyond the individual pupils.
+Research indicates that the benefits extend beyond the individual learners.
 Schools that adopt these principles report a reduction in overall exclusions and improved staff morale (Cooper & Whitebread, 2007).
 The approach shifts the school culture from reactive behaviour management to proactive emotional support.

 Implementing Nurture in Schools